vav1288/latus/README.md

 I wanted to use cloud storage for my personal files, but I didn't like the idea of using proprietary closed source solutions.
 I wanted something that I could view and modify, and was written in a language I and others could readily understand.
-So I wrote it in Python and made it Open Source.
+So I wrote latus in Python and made it Open Source.

 # How does latus work? #